-- 8. Now that you have interpreted all the contrasts with FGRAZE level 1, reset the intercept to FGRAZE level 2 using the relevel() function, refit the model, produce the new table of parameter estimates using the summary() function again and interpret.
+8. Now that you have interpreted all the contrasts with FGRAZE level 1 as the intercept, set the intercept to FGRAZE level 2 using the relevel() function, refit the model, produce the new table of parameter estimates using the summary() function again and interpret.

 Repeat this for FGRAZE levels 3, 4 and 5.
-Can you summarise which levels of FGRAZE are different from each other? - 9.
-Staying with the summary table of parameter estimates, how much of the variation in bird abundance does the explanatory variable FGRAZE explain? - 10.
-Now onto a really important part of the model fitting process.
+Can you summarise which levels of FGRAZE are different from each other?

+9. Staying with the summary table of parameter estimates, how much of the variation in bird abundance does the explanatory variable FGRAZE explain?

+10. Now onto a really important part of the model fitting process.
 Let's check the assumptions of your linear model by creating plots of the residuals from the model.
 Remember, you can easily create these plots by using the plot() function on your model object.
 Also remember that if you want to see all plots at once then you should split your plotting device into 2 rows and 2 columns using the par() function before you create the plots.
-Check each of the assumptions using these plots and report whether your model meets these assumptions in your R script. - 11.
-This is an optional question and really just for information.
+Check each of the assumptions using these plots and report whether your model meets these assumptions in your R script.

+11. This is an optional question and really just for information.
 I'll give you the code in the solutions so don't overly stress about this!
 Use Google (yep, this is OK!) to figure out how to plot your fitted values and 95% confidence intervals.
 Try Googling the gplots package or the effects package.

-Alternatively, have a go at using our old trusty predict() function to calculate the fitted values and standard error (this time you will need to use either the segments() or arrows() function to add these to the plot instead of the lines() function we used before).
+Alternatively, have a go at using our old trusty predict() function to calculate the fitted values and standard errors.
+Add the fitted values and 95% confidence intervals to a plot of bird abundance and graze level (to add your upper and lower confidence intervals will need to use either the segments() or arrows() function).

+Or we can even use the ggplot2 package.
 Check out the solutions code if you're thoroughly confused!